ZERO Cat & Kitten Formula is formulated to meet the nutritional levels established by the AAFCO Cat Food Nutrient Profiles for All Life Stages.

 For Maine Coons and other giant breeds add ¼ cup to each of above measures for 12 pounds and up.

 PLEASE NOTE: Because Young Again is a nutrient-dense food, your cat will eat MUCH LESS than other cat foods.
 It does not mean your cat does not like our food.
-Please do not use distilled water with our food.
-We recommend spring water with a neutral pH.

 Our 15 year old cat was newly diagnosed with diabetes which req'd 2x day insulin shots.
 I researched and came upon this food.
 Switched diet to can food with low carbs (pate, no gravy) and this as his dry food.
 Within a few weeks, he no longer needed the insulin.
 It has been about 6 months now and still doing well.
 We even showed this food to the vet to recommend to others as they had not suggested anything other than the insulin.
 Our other young (non diabetic) cat also eats this.
 We had no problem transitioning.
 Cost is more than store food but WAY less than the vet visits and insulin we were doing previously.